xsonali/terraform-hubspoke/README.md

 Terraform Hub-Spoke Architecture on Azure
 =========================================

-This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed through Azure DevOps pipelines.
-It is a production-ready implementation designed for professional use, reference, learning, and experimentation.
-The solution demonstrates Infrastructure as Code (IaC) practices with remote backend state management and CI/CD automation, seamlessly integrating a local working directory with a GitHub repository for version control and collaboration.
+This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed via Azure DevOps pipelines.
+It is a production-ready solution designed for professional use, technical reference, skill development, and experimentation.
+The implementation showcases Infrastructure as Code (IaC) best practices, featuring remote backend state management, CI/CD automation, and seamless integration between a local development environment and a GitHub repository for version control and collaboration.

 Project Structure
 --------------------